 Diana lives in Bath.
-She is a journalist, tutor, editor, radio presenter, and Agony Aunt to Writing Magazine.
+She is a journalist, tutor, editor, radio presenter, and former Agony Aunt to Writing Magazine.

 Her debut novel Don't Think a Single Thought was published in September 2019.

 Diana's favourite novel is The Magus by John Fowles, and her favourite novella is The Girls of Slender Means by Muriel Spark.
 Her top poet is Philip Larkin.